 What are Decentralized Apps (dApps)?

-Decentralized apps or dApps are similar to all the other apps that might have on your phone with the only exception being that they are decentralized.
-So imagine the Twitter app that you have on your phone.
+Decentralized applications or dApps are distributed, decentralized open-source software applications that run on a decentralized peer-to-peer network.
+Imagine the Twitter application that you have on your phone.
 You can post anything you want on Twitter but ultimately it’s controlled by a single company that can delete your tweets if they violate community guidelines or some other reason.
-But if there was a Twitter type dApp, then it would be decentralized and not owned by any one person.
+But if there was a Twitter-type dApp, then it would be decentralized and not owned by any one person.
 If you posted something there, nobody would be able to delete it including its creators.

-So these decentralized apps are run on peer to peer network based on the distributed nature of Blockchain.
-Multiple people can create content and consume content on these apps that is free of any control and interference from one person.
-In fact, these are some foundational requirements for dApps.
-The other’s include:
+Multiple people can create content and consume content on these applications that is free of any control and interference from one person.
+Below are some of the requirements of dApps:

-1. Open Source: dApps should be open source and its codebase should be freely available for all.
-Any changes in the structure or working of the app should only be taken by agreement of the majority.
+- Open Source: dApps should be open source and its codebase should be freely available for all.
+Any changes in the structure or working of the app should only be taken with the agreement of the majority.

-3. Incentive: dApps should offer some sort of incentives to their users in the form of cryptographic tokens.
+- Incentive: dApps should offer some sort of incentive to their users in the form of cryptographic tokens.
 These are a sort of liquid assets and they provide incentives for users to support the Blockchain dApp ecosystem.

 There are many Blockchain platforms created by various companies.
 While the most popular and commonly heard one is Bitcoin, there are many others that are used to create dApps.
 These Blockchain platforms are further used as a base to create dApps.
 So let’s see some of these now: